jackd248/typo3-environment-indicator/README.md

 - `text` (string): The text of the toolbar item.
 Default is the application context.
 - `icon` (string): The icon of the toolbar item.
 Default is `information-application-context`.
+- `index` (int): The positioning index of the toolbar item.
+Default is `0`.

+> [!NOTE]
+> The backend toolbar item is the only feature, which can also be shown in production environments.
+Use the extension settings to enable, disable or restrict it.

 ## Favicon